larry-oates/OverKeys/docs/advanced/custom-layouts.md

 1. **Key Names**: Use standard key symbols or their aliases as defined in the system.
 For key names and their aliases, see [Supported Keys](../advanced/supported-keys.md).
 2. **Layout Structure**: Each row should be defined as an array of keys.
 At minimum, a layout must have a top row defined.
-3. **Language Support**: Unicode characters are supported for international layouts but is only recommended for use on [alternative layouts](../advanced/alternative-layouts.md) as key press state of these characters won't be detected
+3. **Language Support**: Unicode characters are supported for international layouts.
+You may use `foreign: true` especially if the language is mostly non-English alphabet characters (e.g., Russian, Greek, Arabic).
+Otherwise, refer to the [Locales](../advanced/locales.md) documentation for better handling of locale-specific keys (e.g., German QWERTZ).
 4. **Flexible Row Lengths**: Your custom layout doesn't need to follow standard row lengths.
 You can create layouts of any dimension.
 Here's an example of a compact 4×4 layout:

     ```jsonc